scicafe/scicafe.github.io/_posts/2020-05-12-Guide-to-Quantization-and-Quantization-Aware-Training-using-the-TensorFlow-Model-Optimization-Toolkit.md

 test_data=test_data.map(preprocessing).shuffle(1024).batch(32)
 ```

-## Step 2: Model Creation and Training
+### Model Creation and Training

-Now that we done with all the boring data part, let us jump right into model creation and into **"Quantization"!**
+Now that we are done with all the boring data part, let us jump right into model creation and Quantization!**

 The function in the cell below creates a model.